PharmaLedger-IMI/epi-workspace/README.md

 # epi-workspace

-*epi-workspace*  bundles all the necessary dependencies for building and running SSApps in a single package.
+*epi-workspace*  bundles all the necessary dependencies for building and running EPI SSApps in a single package.

+For more details about what a *workspace* is check out the [template-workspace](https://github.com/PrivateSky/template-workspace).

-### Installation
+## Installation

 In order to use the workspace, we need to follow a list of steps presented below.

+If you have trouble installing the *epi-workspace*, please try to follow the guide provided on [PrivateSky.xyz](https://privatesky.xyz/?Start/installation)

-First, let's clone the workspace
+### Step 1: Clone the workspace

 ```sh
 $ git clone https://github.com/PharmaLedger-IMI/epi-workspace.git